Vermont State Police welcomes recruits with ink

 “This updated policy recognizes this and allows the Vermont State Police to recruit and attract a wider pool of qualified applicants — from people who are interested in joining law enforcement for the first time to members of other agencies who wish to become a Vermont state trooper,” Birmingham said.

-Tattoos that indicates an extremist, sexist or racist ideology or affiliation would still disqualify an applicant, as would tattoos on the face, neck or hands, although commitment band tattoos on ring fingers are allowed.
+Tattoos that indicate an extremist, sexist or racist ideology or affiliation would still disqualify an applicant, as would tattoos on the face, neck or hands, although commitment-band tattoos on ring fingers are allowed.

 Capt.
 Julie Scribner, State Police staff operations commander, said the tattoo policy has changed over the years.